 The Androscoggin Bank Colisée is also host to a number of trade-shows.
 Since 2008 it has hosted the Androscoggin County Business to Business trade show – the largest business trade-show in Maine as well as the annual Maine Home Show.

 The Androscoggin Bank Colisee has added over $4 million in renovations to the facility since 2005.
-The renovations included new administrative offices, food court/taverns and a third floor which houses Puc Development Performance Training Center.
+The renovations included new administrative offices, food court/taverns and a third floor.

 Positioned as the main venue for entertainment & recreation in Androscoggin County and beyond, Maine Nordiques continues to connect with the community by bringing in popular productions, growing youth hockey programs and hosting the Maine Nordiques of the NAHL as well as Maine Nordiques Youth.
 The Colisée has hosted the Maine Democratic Convention, AHL Portland Pirates and NCAA University of Maine hockey games as well as the World Famous Lipizanner Stallions, First Robotics Competition, New England Fights “Fight Night” mixed martial arts series and the annual Shrine Circus.